Qatten: A General Framework for Cooperative Multiagent Reinforcement Learning: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we propose the novel Q-value Attention network for the multiagent Q-value decomposition problem.
-For the first time, we derive a theoretic linear decomposition formula of $Q_{tot}$ and $Q^{i}$ which covers previous methods and provide a theoretical explanation of multi-head structure.
-To approximate each term of the decomposition formula, we introduce multi-head attention to establish the mixing network.
-Furthermore, Qatten could be enhanced by weighted head Q-values.
-Experiments on the standard MARL benchmark show that our method obtains the best performance on almost all maps and the attention analysis gives the intuitive explanations about the weights of each agent while approximating $Q_{tot}$ and, to some degree, reveals the internal workflow of the $Q_{tot}$'s approximation from $Q^{i}$.
+We first perform theoretical analysis of global and individual Q-values and derive their general decomposition formula.
+Following the decomposition formation, we introduce multi-head attention to establish the mixing network by explicit modeling the individual impact to the whole system at the agent level when transforming individual Q-values to $Q_{tot}$.
+Experiments on the challenging StarCraft MARL benchmark show that our method obtains the best performance on almost all maps and the attention analysis gives the intuitive explanations about the attention weights.

-For future work, improving Qatten by combining with explicit exploration mechanism on difficult MARL tasks is a straightforward direction.
+For future works, improving Qatten by combining with explicit exploration mechanisms on difficult MARL tasks is a straightforward direction.
 Besides, incorporating recent progresses of attention to adapt Qatten into large-scale settings where hundreds of agents exist is also promising.